joannaarreola/Python/BRFSS Smoking Analysis/BRFSS Smoking Analysis Project Document.md

 **Full SQL queries:**

-## Tableau dashboard
+## Tableau Dashboard
 Components included:

 **Smoking Status Breakdown (Total Population)**
 - A simple table summarizing smoking status for all survey respondents

-This gives context for all further charts.
+This gives context for all further charts

 **U.S. Map: Smoking Prevalence by State**
  - A filled map showing smoking % by state to quickly spot geographic patterns

 **Z-Score Table**
-- Highlights state current smoking rates compared to the national average
+- Highlights states with unusually high or low smoking rates relative to the national average

 **Socioeconomic Heatmap: Income × Education**
 - Shows a clear gradient: smoking prevalence decreases as income and education increase